BitskiCo/bitski-js/docs/README.md

 const network = await web3.eth.net.getId();
 ```

 Unlike Metamask and other dapp browsers, you can request a provider for the network you are on.
-To use a different network pass in a network name ("rinkeby", "kovan") in the options as the first argument.
+To use a different network pass in a network name ("rinkeby", "polygon", "mumbai") in the options as the first argument.

 ```javascript
 const provider = bitski.getProvider({ networkName: 'rinkeby' });